samplchallenges/SAMPL7/physical_property/pKa/analysis/macrostate_analysis/README.md

 ## Manifest
 - [`pKa_analysis.py`](pKa_analysis.py) - Python script that parses submissions and performs the analysis.
 Provides two separate treatment for ranked blind predictions alone (output directory: [`analysis_outputs_ranked_submissions/`](analysis_outputs_ranked_submissions/)) and blind ranked and non-ranked predictions together with reference calculations (output directory: [`analysis_outputs_all_submissions/`](analysis_outputs_all_submissions/)).
 Reference calculations are not formally part of the challenge but are provided as reference/comparison methods.
 - [`pKa_analysis2.py`](pKa_analysis2.py) - Python script that performs the analysis of molecular statistics (Error statistics, MAE and RMSE, calculated across methods for each molecule.)
-- [`pKa_experimental_values.csv`](pKa_experimental_values.csv) -  CSV table of potentiometric and shake-flask pKa measurements of 22 molecules and their SMILES.
+- [`pKa_experimental_values.csv`](pKa_experimental_values.csv) -  CSV table of potentiometric and shake-flask pK<sub>a</sub> measurements of 22 molecules and their SMILES.
 - [`SAMPL7-user-map-pKa.csv`](SAMPL7-user-map-pKa.csv) - User map of all submissions.
 - [`get_usermap.py`](get_usermap.py) - Python script used to create the user map.
 - [`analysis_outputs_ranked_submissions/`](analysis_outputs_ranked_submissions/) - This directory contain analysis outputs of ranked submissions only.
-    - `error_for_each_pKa.pdf` - Violin plots that show error distribution of predictions related to each experimental pKa.
+    - `error_for_each_pKa.pdf` - Violin plots that show error distribution of predictions related to each experimental pK<sub>a</sub>.
-    - `pKaCorrelationPlots/` - This directory contains plots of predicted vs. experimental pKa values with linear regression line (blue) for each method.
+    - `pKaCorrelationPlots/` - This directory contains plots of predicted vs. experimental pK<sub>a</sub> values with linear regression line (blue) for each method.
 Files are named according to the submitted method name of each subission, which can be found in `statistics_table.csv`.
 In correlation plots, the dashed black line has a slope of 1.
-Dark and light green shaded areas indicate +-0.5 and +-1.0 pKa unit error regions, respectively.
+Dark and light green shaded areas indicate +-0.5 and +-1.0 pK<sub>a</sub> unit error regions, respectively.
     - `pKaCorrelationPlotsWithSEM/` - This directory contains similar plots to the `pKaCorrelationPlots/` directory with error bars added for Standard Error of the Mean (SEM) of experimental and predicted values for submissions that reported these values.
-Some experimental pKa SEM values are  too small to be able to see the horizontal error bars.
+Some experimental pK<sub>a</sub> SEM values are  too small to be able to see the horizontal error bars.
-    - `AbsoluteErrorPlots/` - This directory contains a bar plot for each method showing the absolute error for each pKa prediction compared to the experimental value.
+    - `AbsoluteErrorPlots/` - This directory contains a bar plot for each method showing the absolute error for each pK<sub>a</sub> prediction compared to the experimental value.
     - `StatisticsTables/` - This directory contains machine-readable copies of the Statistics Table, bootstrap distributions of performance statistics, and overall performance comparison plots based on RMSE and MAE values.
         - `statistics.csv`- A table of performance statistics (RMSE, MAE, ME, R^2, linear regression slope(m), Kendall's Tau, and error slope(ES)) for all the submissions.
         - `RMSE_vs_method_plot.pdf`